LendingPoint Review

 - Have a verifiable bank account

 If you meet all of the above requirements, you have a good chance of being approved for a LendingPoint loan.
 Approval is not guaranteed, however.
-This lender looks at a variety of factors, and your application may be ineligible because of other information LendingPoint discovers during the application process.
-In addition to the above, here are the factors LendingPoint considers:
+In addition to the above, LendingPoint considers the following factors:

 - Job history